 'Ksan Historical Village and Museum, Hazelton, Photo Destination BC Grant Harder

 For centuries, the Hazelton area has been home to the Gitxsan and Wet’suwet’en people.
 Since the 1860s, bustling pioneer communities have also risen around the confluence of the Skeena and Bulkley Rivers.
-This unique sharing of an unequalled wilderness setting has made the Hazeltons the historic heartland of Northwest BC.
+This unique sharing of an unequaled wilderness setting has made the Hazeltons the historic heartland of Northwest BC.

 The frontier spirit lives on in Hazelton.
-“Old Town’s” restored heritage buildings serve as a reminder of the days when Hazelton was the commercial centre of the Northwest wilderness.
+The “Old Town’s” restored heritage buildings serve as a reminder of the days when Hazelton was the commercial centre of the Northwest wilderness.

 From 1886 to 1913, Hazelton was the upriver terminus for a fleet of sternwheelers that plied the wild rapids of the Skeena.
 At which point, the people and supplies reaching Hazelton were dispersed inland to mines, farms, and far-flung settlements.
 During this boisterous time, the area was home to heroic outlaws, mysterious anarchist bank robbers, daring riverboat captains, and a score of legendary wilderness eccentrics.
 The region maintains a friendly pioneer town atmosphere, making it easy to imagine the sound of riverboat whistles blowing, signaling the arrival of supplies, settlers, and long nights of revelry.